 A timeless trench will always be a good investment.
 I like to layer mine over my leather jacket when I am in Paris to handle the unpredictable weather in the Fall.

 Speaking of layering pieces, if you’re not yet on the bodysuit bandwagon, you’re missing out!
 I became obsessed last year with their ease of styling.
 I pop one on and then add my favorite blazer or tweed jacket and a pair of jeans and am out the door.
 My favorites are here and here.

 A striped tee.

 Breton striped tees are oh-so-French.
 I will never tire of striped tees as a base layer.
 I wear them solo or under blazers and tweed jackets.
-Try this style or this style.
-I own black & white stripe, cream & beige stripes, navy & white stripes and red & white stripes.
+You can’t go wrong with a striped tee topped with a blazer and paired with a classic loafer.

 A leather jacket.

 If you want to get instant Parisian cool girl vibes, top your outfit with a leather jacket.
 I still wear my Vince leather jacket I bought back in 2014 so much.
 If you’re looking for a good investment of real leather, I suggest this Madewell leather jacket or this Sezane leather jacket.